aastha985/Image-Gradients-and-Edge-Detection/README.md

 #### Steps to run using CLI:
 1.py main.py
-2. Press "q" to capture and save the images with gradient filters- Sobel X,Sobel Y , Laplacian, Canny Edge Detection
+2.Press "q" to capture and save the images with gradient filters- Sobel X,Sobel Y , Laplacian, Canny Edge Detection